ACM40960/project-abolipathak/README.md

 ## Future Work

-- Attribution Studies: Study to figure out how much human activities contribute to the changes in temperature we see.
+-  Study to figure out how much human activities contribute to the changes in temperature we see.
 Look into things like how much greenhouse gases we release, changes in how we use land, and other factors that might play a role.

-- Extreme Events Analysis: Look closely at really extreme weather events, like heatwaves and hurricanes, and see if they match up with changes in temperature over time.
+- Look closely at really extreme weather events, like heatwaves and hurricanes, and see if they match up with changes in temperature over time.
 Check if these events are happening more often or getting stronger in recent years.

-- Economic and Social Implications: Take a broader look at what global warming means for our society and economy.
+-  Take a broader look at what global warming means for our society and economy.
 Consider things like how it affects our ability to make money, where people live and move, and the health of the public.

-- Mitigation Strategies Assessment: Check how well different plans to reduce the problem, like cutting down on pollution or using more clean energy, actually work.
+- Check how well different plans to reduce the problem, like cutting down on pollution or using more clean energy, actually work.
 See if these strategies can change the trends in temperature and levels of CO2 in the air.

-- Long-Term Predictions: Use past temperature and CO2 data to make educated guesses about what might happen in the future.
+- Use past temperature and CO2 data to make educated guesses about what might happen in the future.
 Think about different situations, like if we keep polluting at the same rate or if we make big changes, and what the outcomes could be.

 ## Data Sources